insightfinder/InsightAgent/dell_power_collector/README.md

 * `if_url`: URL for InsightFinder.
 Default is `https://app.insightfinder.com`.
 * `if_http_proxy`: HTTP proxy used to connect to InsightFinder.
 * `if_https_proxy`: As above, but HTTPS.
+* `timezone_for_data`: The timezone where the data timestamp is in.
+If there's timezone info in the timestamp already, please leave it empty.
+Supported input, Time Zone Abbreviation, IANA Time Zone Identifier and UTC Offset

 The following fields will be supported in the future: